Frequently Asked Questions

 Scattered purfoam insulation price - what does it depend on?

+Where can it be used?
 What material does it stick to?

 Is it more expensive than traditional insulation?

 It is important to know that the prices we give include not only the cost of materials, but also the execution.
 An important advantage is that with our technology you don't have to dismantle it in most cases.
 Overall, it can be said that the price of the foam is competitive if you calculate the costs associated with the installation of other materials (transportation, demolition, removal, fixing, longer construction time, cleaning).
+In connection with the renovation of a flat roof or lightweight buildings, it is clearly an unbeatable solution, but it is also increasingly popular in the private sector, since the new generation insulation brings many advantages in addition to the higher price compared to cotton.

 Harmless to health?